abhix2112/code-snippets/Integration/RESTMessageV2/Aadhaar Verification/Readme.md

-# SmartAadhaar - ServiceNow Integration Script Include
+# Aadhaar Integration - ServiceNow Integration

 A **production-ready ServiceNow Script Include** for **Aadhaar verification** and **eKYC**, utilizing a **Connection & Credential Alias** for secure, secret-free integration.